blazium-engine/blazium-docs/contributing/development/configuring_an_ide/rider.rst

 - When you press the **Debug** icon at the top of the screen, JetBrains Rider will launch the Godot editor with the debugger attached.

-Alternatively you can use **Run > Attach to Process** to attach the debugger to a running Godot instance.
+Alternatively you can use **Run > Attach to Process** to attach the debugger to a running Blazium instance.

 .. figure:: img/rider_attach_to_process.webp
    :align: center